hheimbuerger/crossstream/docs/architecture.md

 ### PeerConnection

+#### Host/Client Role Negotiation & Reconnection Algorithm

+- On startup, a peer attempts to connect as a **client** (random ID) to the session ID.
+- If connection fails (no host found), it attempts to become the **host** (using the session ID as its own ID).
+- If hosting fails due to 'ID is taken', it retries as a client.
+- If a connection is gracefully closed (`peerDisconnected`), the peer re-enters the connection establishment flow (tries to reconnect or self-host).
+- All terminology uses 'host' and 'client'.
+- Concise logging is performed for all connection attempts, role changes, and disconnects (using `[Peer] ...` prefix).
+- Event emission (`peerDisconnected`, `peerTerminated`, etc.) reflects connection lifecycle and is used by the UI/Core for cleanup and user feedback.

 The PeerConnection handles peer discovery and communication between different client instances in a peer-to-peer fashion.
 It uses the Peer.js library to establish WebRTC data channels between clients, enabling real-time synchronization of video playback states.

 **Responsibilities:**